kemmita/.NetCore-Gist/Setting up AspNetCore.Identity for React consumption.md

     }
 }
 ```
-2.1 Create a UserObject in the Application Lib so that we do not return all 10+ props returned when fetching the AppUser from the db.
+2.1 Create a UserObject in the Application Project so that we do not return all 10+ props returned when fetching the AppUser from the db.
 ```cs
    public class User
     {